 The floor covering in the living room and bedroom of the unit is carpet.
-In the Owner's Package you will find literature supplied by the carpet manufacturer.
+In the Owner's Information Package you will find literature supplied by the carpet manufacturer.
 This information will be helpful in maintaining and extending the life of the carpet.
 Please refer to this information for the carpet care and cleaning instructions.
-The floor covering in the bath, kitchen and foyer area is a vinyl linoleum.
+The standard floor covering in the bath, kitchen and foyer area is a vinyl linoleum.
 The cleaning procedures for this flooring are the same as with any linoleum.
 Use a mild soap with warm water and a soft cloth or mop.
-Optional in the kitchen and foyer area is the popular hardwood plank flooring.
-This flooring is cleaned the same as linoleum.
-Do not saturate the wood with water; this could damage the wood.
+Optional in the kitchen and foyer area is either the Wilson Art 15" floor tile or simulated plank.
+For everyday cleaning on this flooring, simply vacuum to remove loose dirt and debris.
+Mop occasionally, using a minimal amount of water.
+For more thorough cleaning, mop with a mixture of soap-free household cleaner and water (vinegar and ammonia both work well).
+Be careful not to saturate the floor with water; this could damage the flooring.
+Abrasive cleansers and scouring pads can scratch and damage the surface also.
+In the bathroom, the optional floor coverings are carpeting or ceramic tile.